ChristopherBarrington/seuratvis/README.md

 # developments

 * loading seurat objects by uploading a dataset (maybe)
-* check for `seurat` object before continuing installation etc or remove dependence for the object to be in workspace for installation
+* all the stuff in the Issues